 Everyone has their opinion.
 To reveal something that might resemble the truth we need to raise the right question.

 Do successful people really work hard?

-First of all, people will not necessary succeed if they work hard.
-Sometimes after years of hard work everything what they have is … more hard work.
+First of all, people will not necessarily succeed if they work hard.
+Sometimes after years of hard work, everything that they have is … more hard work.
 I say this boldly and confidently because I know such people among my friends and relatives.
 Maybe they had different circumstances, different possibilities, lived in different times, but they are enough for me to stop believing the “hard work” advice.
 Why my grandma does not have millions?
-She worked hard 7 days a week 10 hours a day as much as I remember.
+She worked hard, 7 days a week 10 hours a day as much as I remember.

 Now let’s talk about Trump.
 Do you believe that he tortures himself by sleeping 4 hours a day?
 Does he struggle to make decisions and multi-million contracts?
+(The article was written in those old time when he was not a president.)
 My experiments with ultra strict diet and schedule let me reduce the sleeping time to 6 hours.
 Less sleep harms productivity.
 So, I guess he has natural ability to sleep 4 hours, otherwise he’d be already hospitalized.
 And he has a natural ability to make big decisions, otherwise, he’d be in the asylum already.